Expressing Gratitude in Business

 The ultimate guide with everything you need to know to grow your business with gratitude

 How to Express Gratitude in Business

 The most impactful method for expressing gratitude and building strong relationships in business is with personalized and thoughtful gestures of appreciation.
 Genuine expressions of gratitude are the best way to build better relationships with those you do business with.
-Your employers and coworkers appreciate the personalization because it proves that you are an active listener and take an authentic interest in them.
+Your colleagues appreciate the personalization because it proves that you are an active listener and take an authentic interest in them.

 Personalized gratitude creates strong relationships with prospects and clients by making you stand out from the competition and showing that you care about forging a connection, and not just hitting your sales quota or client retention goals.
 Personalized gestures of gratitude take many shapes, requiring you to consider the specific recipient and their unique circumstances.
 For example, personalized gratitude can be sending a handwritten note to someone to say thank you.
 It can be sending a children’s book to a client who mentioned their small child.
 Or, it may be sending a bowl of warm soup to the person you know is feeling under the weather.

 Expressing personalized gratitude in business requires small, thoughtful, and often simple gestures that have big impacts on your professional relationships.

 Similarly, expressing gratitude in business increases customer retention.
 Gratitude helps keep current customers happy and engaged, which, in turn, results in big wins for your business.

 Read the case study to learn how expressing gratitude became Pure Storage's most powerful sales tool.

 Now, let's dive into specific ways gratitude can be applied to different areas of business.
 Gratitude is a game changer in sales and helps break through the noise.
 There are countless people trying to get a little bit of your prospect’s time.
 However, not everyone is showing genuine gratitude and true interest.